 Smaller Number - More light, Shallower Depth of Field (Less is in focus)

-This is the result of a very narrow depth of field.
+Notice the thin line of carpet that is in focus.
+This is the result of a very narrow depth of field. |

 If you can set your Apature to something like f2.8 or below, you can usually get a really shallow depth of field.
 This means that only a very narrow area of your image is actually in focus, which gives you those nice really blurred out backgrounds.
 The obvious disadvantage is that it's harder to get your image in focus.